The Local Offer

 How will St. Mary’s let me know if my child needs extra help or let me know what progress my child is making?

 - Staff carefully monitor and track progress.
-If a student is not making progress then a concern will be raised and Learning support may be asked to intervene and support learning.
+If a student is not making progress then a concern will be raised and staff at The Hub may be asked to intervene and support learning.

 - Parents receive regular Pupil Interim Reports which detail the level at which they are working and their progress towards subject targets.